ms1solutionsg0/turtleos/README.md

 ## How to configure
  * To change HotSpot name (SSID), change `/etc/hostapd/hostapd.conf` file. e.g. using nano `sudo nano /etc/hostapd/hostapd.conf`
+ * Works best with RT5370 WiFi adapter, or any that uses `rt2800usb` driver

 ## Modifications in this image
 ### Boot tweaks